-We acquired our first customer in New York in late 2016, and within three-and-a-half-years captured approximately 7% of the New York renters insurance market while expanding our reach to dozens of states across the United States.
-As of December 31, 2020, we were licensed to operate in states covering 95% of the U.S. population, and were actively selling renters, homeowners and/or pet insurance policies in states covering approximately 90% of the U.S. population.
+As of December 31, 2021, we were licensed to operate in states covering 95% of the U.S. population, and were actively selling renters, homeowners, pet and/or car insurance policies in states covering approximately 90% of the U.S. population.
 Our strong brand and unique business model drive rapid growth and allow us to quickly gain share in new markets.
-We also hold a pan-European license, allowing us to passport into and sell in 31 countries across Europe, and commenced operations in Germany on June 11, 2019, in the Netherlands on April 2, 2020 and in France on December 8, 2020.
+We also hold a pan-European license, enabling us to passport into and sell in 31 countries across Europe, and commenced operations in Germany in 2019, and in the Netherlands and France in 2020.

-The Lemonade platform is inherently multilingual and agile by design, so that we can effortlessly expand into new markets and new products both within the United States and internationally.
-Our two largest markets today, Texas and California, have zero Lemonade employees in-state, underscoring the highly scalable nature of our business.
-Consequently, we have a unique opportunity to leverage our technology to rapidly and seamlessly reach customers in new geographies.
+The Lemonade platform is inherently multilingual and agile by design, so that we can efficiently expand into new markets and new products both within the United States and internationally.